 - Place a full 1/4 cup of stuffing in each artichoke and place it in the baking dish.
 Sprinkle the additional crumbs between the leaves over the top of the artichokes.
 Pour in vegetable broth until it reaches about one to one and one half inches up the side of the baking dish.
 Place in pre-heated oven and bake for 20 minutes.
 Serve warm.

-- Note: I prefer a drier stuffing, so I don't baste the stuffed artichokes with the vegetable broth.
+- If you prefer a drier stuffing, don't baste the stuffed artichokes with the vegetable broth.
 If you prefer a wetter stuffing, you can spoon a little of the broth over the center of the artichokes.

 These artichokes can be made a day in advance and reheated or eaten cold.